-Centre for Research on Discretion and Paternalism (University of Bergen) hired YouGov for the implementation of a web survey on people's attitudes towards child protection and children's rights, with representative samples of the adult population in the Nordic countries.
+Centre for Research on Discretion and Paternalism (University of Bergen) hired YouGov to implement a web survey on people's attitudes towards child protection and children's rights, with representative samples of the adult population in the Nordic countries.
 With respect to gender, age group, and geography, representative samples of at least 1,000 respondents with an age of 18 and over were drawn per country.
 The study included survey experiments with randomization of respondents into treatments.